 3. Cataracts

-Like presbyopia, cataracts are a natural part of aging that affects the lens of your eye.
+Like presbyopia, cataracts are a common age-related vision problem that affects the lens of your eye.
 While it can occur for other reasons, aging is the primary cause.
 Cataracts begin to develop around the age of 40 but symptoms don’t usually become noticeable until around age 60.
 It’s estimated that around 50% of Americans will have cataracts by the age of 75.

 When the lens of an eye is healthy, it allows light to pass through to the retina without obstruction.
-As we get older, the proteins in the lens begin to break down and clump together, resulting in cataracts.
+For aging eyes, the proteins in the lens begin to break down and clump together, resulting in cataracts.
 These cataracts cause the lens of the eye to become clouded, thick, and inflexible.

 Other cataract symptoms include: